WPManageNinja/ninja-tables/readme.txt

 >*Compared to TablePress, which is incredibly hard to use to build tables with many columns with different data types, this is a lifesaver.
 Best table plugin for WordPress so far.* - By Bob (@shallway)

 >__Amazing time saver!__
 >*This is my Go-To app after years of fat-fingering updates into a spreadsheet, And then working on uploading the information.
 Ninja Tables is a time/life saver.
 Very easy to use.
 I send my client(s) a spreadsheet, they update their rates, and I import/upload these to the site.
-That’s it.
+Thatâ€™s it.
 I highly recommend!* - By Tyrell (@rtyrell)

 >__Great Plugin, Even Better Support__
 >*This plugin is easily one of the most used plugins for my website.
 It is very easy to use and is packed with features.
 The developers are super quick to respond if you encounter any issues.
 Definitely recommended!* - By @dnobhlrjr

 >__The New Supreme Ruler of Table Plugins__
->*It looks good, loads fast, allows for ‘views’ without bogging down the server, It allows for a great deal of customization.* - By @bronzeego
+>*It looks good, loads fast, allows for â€˜viewsâ€™ without bogging down the server, It allows for a great deal of customization.* - By @bronzeego

 >__Ninja Tables is still one of the most performant plugins I use.__
 >*Ninja Tables is still one of the most performant plugins I use.
 Many thanks to the support of Ninja Tables.* - By @alcapone65

 >__Best and most flexible WP Tables Plugin__
->*We tried a lot of plugins, but “Ninja Tables” was the only one that fits all our needs.
-It’s no rocket science to create the first table and fill it up with data.*
+>*We tried a lot of plugins, but â€œNinja Tablesâ€ was the only one that fits all our needs.
+Itâ€™s no rocket science to create the first table and fill it up with data.*

 >*Additionally, it is so flexible that you can move and change the table without re-creating the whole thing.
-PS: We’re using the Pro version now, and it's absolutely worth the price – it’s nearly a steal for what you get.
+PS: Weâ€™re using the Pro version now, and it's absolutely worth the price â€“ itâ€™s nearly a steal for what you get.
 >5 5-Stars!
 Great work!* - By @parkscheibe

 From the above section, you can see what our users are saying about our WordPress table plugin.
 Give this plugin a try and explore the powerful features and table styles.